Googlovsk/Android-Chess/README.md

-This a 2nd year Coursework
+This a 2nd year Coursework & I'm gay